-This lecture-based course will provide an overview of the pharmacology, pharmacokinetics and toxicology of common drugs of interest to the forensic toxicologist.
-An emphasis will be placed on applying the principles of pharmacokinetics to the interpretation of drug blood and urine levels, and on developing an understanding of how drugs (including ethanol) interact with the biology and physiology of the human body.
-Students will also acquire knowledge of the chemical structure of common drugs and the analytical methodology used to identify and quantitate compounds in biological specimens.
+This lecture-based course will provide an overview of the pharmacodynamics and pharmacokinetics of common drugs of interest, including ethanol, to the forensic toxicologist.
+An emphasis will be placed on drug classifications and an understanding of the common signs and symptoms that are associated with them.
+Students will acquire knowledge regarding appropriate matrix selection and the various methodologies used to identify and quantify the drugs contained within them as well as the challenges involved in interpreting these results.